Software Development Life Cycle (SDLC)

 - Giving all members of the development team an understanding of the cost and necessary resources to carry out the project efficiently.

-In addition to the advantages, SDLC has some disadvantages:
+In addition to the advantages, SDLC presents certain some disadvantages:

 - Reducing communication and collaboration between departments:

 Since SDLC is a linear model and seen that the organisation does not move to the next step as long as the current step is not completed, this approach can have the effect of creating silos of information.

 An SDLC model can make an organization excessively dependent on the process.